 Smith, A. R. (Ed.).
 (2016).
 Radical conflict: Essays on violence, intractability, and communication.
 London: Lexington Books.

 Sobré-Denton, M., & Bardhan, N. (2013).
 Cultivating cosmopolitanism for intercultural communication: Communicating as a global citizen.
 New York: Routledge.

 Spencer-Oatey, H., & Franklin, P. (2009).
 Intercultural interaction: A multidisciplinary approach to intercultural communication.
-London: Palgrave Macmillan.
+London, England: Palgrave Macmillan.

 Stoica, A., & Sipos, S. (2010).
 A few aspects on intercultural dialogue: Interwar Romania as seen by the Portuguese diplomat, Martinho de Brederode.
 Eurolimes, 9, 53-65.

 Stokke, C., & Lybæk, L. (2018).
 Combining intercultural dialogue and critical multiculturalism.
 Ethnicities, 18(1), 70-85.

 Strathern, A., & Stewart, P. J. (2019).
 Language and culture in dialogue.
 London: Bloomsbury.

 Sugrobova, Y. Y., & Kochergina, L. V. (2015).
 Humanitarian education in aspect of intercultural dialogue of the Crimea.
 Russian Linguistic Bulletin, (4), 8-9.

 Svensson, I., & Brounéus, K. (2013).
 Dialogue and interethnic trust: A randomized field trial of ‘sustained dialogue’ in Ethiopia.
 Journal of Peace Research, 50(5), 563-575.
 DOI: 0022343313492989.

 Swidler, L. (1983).
 The dialogue decalogue: Ground rules for interreligious dialogue.
 Horizons, 10(02), 348-351.